Sang-Yeong/sang-yeong.github.io/_featured_categories/autodrive.md

 title: Autonomous Driving

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: autonomous_driving
+slug: autodrive

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  자율주행 기본 개념 및 연구
+  자율주행 개념 및 트렌드

 # (Optional) You can disable grouping posts by date.
 # no_groups: true